sr1k1/smah-riki-luna-open-API/README.md

 # smah-riki-luna-open-API
 Open API Final Project for CTD's Luna Course!
+I will be using the Marvel API for this project.